Just because no-one reads the manual from cover to cover doesn’t mean that they don’t want some of the information that is in it.

 A topic-based approach supports content reuse which can reduce the time to market and content production costs.
 In addition, focusing on granular content fits well with agile development environments.

-DITA is becoming increasingly widespread because it supports topic-based content production and so enables organisations to realise the benefits of improved customer experience, and support content marketing strategies.
+DITA consulting is becoming increasingly widespread because it supports topic-based content production and so enables organisations to realise the benefits of improved customer experience, and support content marketing strategies.

-Because DITA is an xml-based technology it can be used to provide output for mobile, web, and also internal support systems, or just plain-old PDF.
+Because DITA is an XML-based technology it can be used to provide output for mobile, web, and also internal support systems, or just plain-old PDF.
 So adopting DITA for topic-based authoring can support both an organisation’s strategy, as well as customers’ demands for timely, accurate and relevant information.